Why Stocks Under $5 Aren’t Good Values - Cabot Wealth Network

 No Large-Cap Stocks Under $5

 In my aforementioned screen, performed using the very handy stock-screening website Finviz.com, I looked for the following: stocks with share prices under $5 that also have a P/E ratio of less than 20.
-You want to know many U.S. large-stocks turned up?
+You want to know many U.S. large-cap stocks turned up?
 Zip—zero.
-The largest publicly traded U.S. company that turned up was Chesapeake Energy (CHK), which has a share price of 4.76, a P/E of 4.53, a market cap of $4.2 billion … and a two-year chart that looks like this:
+The largest publicly traded U.S. company that turned up was Southwestern Energy Company (SWN), which has a share price of 3.97, backsliding earnings and sales, a market cap of $2.7 billion … and a five-year chart that looks like this:

-So, that’s not particularly appealing, although it’s looking a lot better in the last six weeks.
-All the other stocks that matched my screen were either international stocks I’ve never heard of or American stocks with market caps of $2 billion or less.
+Despite the recent rally, that’s not great.
+All the other stocks that matched my screen were either international stocks I’ve never heard of or American stocks with even smaller market caps.
 If you’re an emerging markets investor or a small- or micro-cap investor, then stocks under $5 are right in your wheelhouse.
-But if you’re looking for value in low-priced stocks, there’s basically nothing for you.
+But if you’re looking for value in low-priced stocks after the chaos of the last 10 months, there’s basically nothing for you.

 Sticker shock can be a real thing, especially for the casual or neophyte investor.
-It’s easy to look at Apple’s (AAPL) $188 share price and assume it’s due for a more sustained comedown, particularly after rising 32% in the last year.
-But when you look a bit closer, AAPL stock is technically cheap, with a price-to-earnings ratio of just 18—quite low for a tech stock with a tremendous track record of profit growth.
+It’s easy to look at Alphabet’s (GOOG) $1,934 share price and assume it’s due for a more sustained comedown, particularly after rising 35% in the last year.
+But when you look a bit closer, GOOG stock is technically cheap, with a price-to-earnings ratio of just 36—pretty low for a tech stock with a tremendous track record of profit growth.

 Amazon.com (AMZN) is another example.
-At first glance, its $1,724 share price might scare you.
-In fact, I’ve had numerous friends say they would never invest in AMZN stock (or Alphabet (GOOG), for that matter) due strictly to its four-digit share price.
-But with a stratospheric P/E of 216, AMZN is actually much cheaper than it was two years ago, when the share price was in the 600s.
+At first glance, its $3,405 share price might scare you.
+In fact, I’ve had numerous friends say they would never invest in AMZN stock (or Alphabet, for that matter) due strictly to its four-digit share price.
+But even with a P/E of 90, AMZN is actually much cheaper than it was three years ago, when the share price was in the 600s.

 That’s not to say that AMZN is a value stock.
 But it’s not nearly as overvalued as you might assume just by looking at the share price.

 As Warren Buffett, the greatest modern value investor, is fond of saying, “Price is what you pay, value is what you get.”
-And you can get plenty of value from buying high-priced stocks like Apple or International Business Machines (IBM, $144 share price), two of Mr. Buffett’s biggest holdings.
+And you can get plenty of value from buying high-priced stocks like Apple (AAPL, $135 even after a 4-for-1 stock split) or International Business Machines (IBM, $120 share price), two of Mr. Buffett’s biggest holdings.

 Where to Find Stocks that Are Actually Cheap

-There are plenty of good value stocks still out there, especially now that prices have been knocked backward for two months.
-If you want help finding the best value stocks, I highly recommend subscribing to our Cabot Undervalued Stocks Advisor, run by our growth and value expert Crista Huff.
+There are plenty of good value stocks out there now, even after the big rally since last March.
+If you want help finding the best value stocks, I highly recommend subscribing to our Cabot Undervalued Stocks Advisor, run by our growth and value expert Bruce Kaser.

-Crista screens many hundreds of stocks for growth, value and bullish technical charts, and identifies the ones that will outperform the major U.S. stock market indexes—at the same time minimizing risk.
-Some of her biggest winners include a 50% bump in PulteGroup (PHM) in nine months, a 53% gain in Goldman Sachs (GS) in 12 months, and a 36% boost in Applied Materials (AMAT) in five months.
+Bruce screens many hundreds of stocks for growth, value and bullish technical charts, and identifies the ones that will outperform the major U.S. stock market indexes—at the same time minimizing risk.
+If that sounds like something you’d be interested in, click here.

-Just don’t expect to find many stocks under $5 in Crista’s portfolio!
+Just don’t expect to find many stocks under $5 in Bruce’s portfolio!

 Financial News, Stock Tips, and Investing How-Tos